 Smarty & Fang depicts the whimsical reconciliation of the titular childhood friends: Smarty, a tech specialist with a family, and Fang, who runs a pizzeria.
 An awkward encounter between the two former best friends triggers a journey down memory lane as they relive their summer scout camp exploits and the events that tore apart the bond between them.

 In addition to continuing in the tradition of Czech children’s cinema, Smarty & Fang incorporates the parental generation into what is envisioned as a wholesome family film.
-Intended to attract younger viewers with its portrayal of summer camp high jinks and an analog childhood with no cell phones, smartwatches, or internet, at the same time the story offers parents a chance to reminisce about the golden age of their youth, when their life choices were made.
+Intended to attract younger viewers with its portrayal of summer camp high jinks and an analogue childhood with no cell phones, smartwatches, or internet, at the same time, the story offers parents a chance to reminisce about the golden age of their youth, when their life choices were made.

 While Smarty & Fang marks the feature-length fiction debut for Bártek, the young director is no newcomer to the audiovisual industry.
 He has already helmed several television projects, including children’s shows and the cult satirical series Cosmic.
 Bártek’s directing star is anticipated to rise even higher soon, as he was recently tapped to direct the series Sex O'Clock, a Czech response to Netflix’s Sex Education.

-The Czech Film Fund provided support for both the screenplay and project development on Smarty & Fang.
+The Czech Film Fund provided support for both the screenplay and project development of Smarty & Fang.
 With the project in early development now, and a second draft of the screenplay already polished, Buzková expects principal photography to begin in summer 2023 or ’24.

-In terms of postproduction, the producer does not anticipate any difficulties, and plans to release the film in the spring after shooting wraps.
-Currently Buzková is seeking coproduction partners among fellow scouts, sensing a strong community in Germany and Poland.
+In terms of postproduction, the producer does not anticipate any difficulties and plans to release the film in the spring after shooting wraps.
+Currently, Buzková is seeking coproduction partners among fellow scouts, sensing a strong community in Germany and Poland.
 Festivals such as the Zlín Film Festival for Children and Youth will be among the main targets when introducing the film to the international circuit.

 The stream of new domestic talents premiering debuts continues apace, as they work hard to establish their burgeoning reputations in the industry.
 One of the most prolific creators to emerge from the pandemic is producer, writer, director, and composer Šimon Holý.

-Holý debuted last year at the Karlovy Vary IFF with his DIY indie drama Mirrors in the Dark, a semi-mumblecore chamber piece about a millenial pair.
+Holý debuted last year at the Karlovy Vary IFF with his DIY indie drama Mirrors in the Dark, a semi-mumblecore chamber piece about a millennial pair.
 Then, less than a year after his debut, the young director completed his follow-up feature, And Then There Was Love, which celebrated its world premiere at the largest Czech film gathering in Karlovy Vary.